-But so far my budget hasn't been able to stretch to this, so i have a set of old iron AP 4-pot calipers.
-These were reconditioned and fitted along with 257mm vented discs from Rally-Design.
-The calipers were rebuilt with a spacer kit (also from Rally-design) to increase the width around the wider vented disc.
+I'm using 257mm vented discs from Rally-Design with AP princess iron 4-pot calipers and Goodridge hoses.
+The calipers were rebuilt with a spacer kit to allow them to fit around the wider vented disc.
 New longer mounting bolts with spacers were used, and a set of link pipes were fabricated to avoid the twin-feed piping that the Princess used.

 The driver-side cylinder head of the BMW V8 is too wide to allow room for a conventional brake servo setup.
 And the space between the cylinder head and inner wing is too small to allow fitment of an extended pushrod/master cylinder and servo assembly.